Enhancing Security of TAS/MRC Based Mixed RF-UOWC System with Induced Underwater Turbulence Effect: Introduction

-However, despite the mentioned encouraging aspects of UOWC, absorption and scattering of optical signals are created by underwater components that may affect transmission of light beams \cite{guerra2017effect}.
-The authors of \cite{zeng2015survey} performed a strong comparison among possible strategies of UWC (e.g. RF, acoustic, and optical signals) where they showed that optical technology delivers maximum data speed but experiences scattering as well as absorption phenomena.
-The optical signal propagation in light beams is extremely suffered by underwater turbulence (UWT) conditions \cite{jamali2016statistical}.
-The experimental study in \cite{oubei2017performance,chen2019effects} discovered that larger size of air bubbles block optical light beams greatly that may degrade the performance of UWC.
-To improve the performance of UOWC system, multiuser diversity technique was introduced in \cite{pang2019performance} where UWC links are subjected to log-normal model.
-Including channel impulse response (CIR) and path loss in underwater environment, a complete structure of UOWC link was developed in \cite{boluda2020impulse} while authors in \cite{oubei2017simple} performed a detailed experiment over UOWC link to investigate the effect of weak turbulence occurred due to underwater elements.
-Assuming existence of angular pointing errors in oceanic water, the closed-form expression (CFE) of bit error rate (BER) was developed in \cite{boluda2020impact}.
 Nevertheless, very little research has been conducted to model severe turbulence impairments in water environments.
-Natural turbulence that may occur due to coriolis, tidal, and weather systems, were studied in \cite{ata2021ber}.
-Interestingly, authors revealed that UOWC quality degrades with water temperature as well as water salinity and improves with the source wavelength.
-In \cite{yue2020performance,7829336,8377388}, the performance of multi-hop UOWC system was analyzed while \cite{bhowal2018performance,xing2019performance} modeled a two-way relay-based UOWC network where the influence of scattering, absorption, and turbulence scenarios on system performance was considered.
+Natural turbulence that may occur due to Coriolis, tidal, and weather systems, were studied in \cite{ata2021ber}.
+Interestingly, the authors revealed that UOWC quality degrades with water temperature as well as water salinity and improves with the source wavelength.
+In \cite{7829336}, the performance of the multi-hop UOWC system was analyzed while

+Reference \cite{bhowal2018performance} modeled a two-way relay-based UOWC network where the influence of scattering, absorption, and turbulence scenarios on system performance was considered.
 Zhang $et. al$ implemented blue and green laser diodes for non-orthogonal multiple access (NOMA) based UOWC system to establish a high data speed network \cite{zhang2020towards}.
-Several encryption methods were reported in \cite{du2021experimental,wang2021performance} over UOWC network that reveals the feasibility of the proposed network under several water turbidities and shallow environments.
+Several encryption methods were reported in \cite{du2021experimental,wang2021performance} over the UOWC network that reveals the feasibility of the proposed network under several water turbidities and shallow environments.
 A recent investigation developed mixture exponential-generalized Gamma (mEGG) distributions that characterize various UWT conditions (i.e. air bubble levels and temperature gradients) effectively for both salty and fresh water environments \cite{zedini2019unified}.